DaedalicEntertainment/lua-coding-conventions/README.md

 2.3. _Each file starts with a header, containing the file name and summary._

+2.4. _In general, do not use any swearing in symbol names, comments or log output._

 ## 3. Classes

 3.1.
 Class names (or at least metatables representing classes) are mixed case (BankAccount).